pycfast.CFASTModel#

 ... )

-Add a ceiling/floor vent to the model and return a new model instance.
+Add a component to the model and return a new model instance with it included.

 Parameters: